As taught to us by Sloth and Manatee

 Sloth and Manatee do not always precisely say “hello,” since some meetings can be kind of unexpected and surprising.

-When says hello to us first it can make us feel seen and acknowledged.
+When a fellow says hello to us first, it can make us feel seen and acknowledged.
 In that case, we are saying hello back.

 Saying hello starts a process of co-existing.
 Which we were doing already, except now we are acknowledging it out loud.
 We bring someone into our world.
 This is a big deal.
 Acknowledging one another and co-existing is how we develop a sense of safety and peace.